On the abelian structure of noncompetitive chemical reaction networks: Noncompetitive CRNs and AN

-We assume that $U_0=\emptyset$ and show that execution bounded noncompetitive CRNs are special cases of ANs that halts on all inputs and use this fact to derive interesting and useful properties.
+We assume that $U_0=\emptyset$ and show that execution bounded noncompetitive CRNs can be associated with Abelian Networks that halt on all inputs and use this fact to derive interesting and useful properties.
 When $U_0=\emptyset$, each source complex $\nu_k$ is associated in a one to one correspondence to some $U_k$, $k=1,\ldots, d=p$, with ${\rm supp}(\nu_k)=U_k$, see Section \ref{s.structural}, where $\nu_k$ is the $k^{th}$ column of the reactant matrix $\Gamma^r$.
 We associate a processor $\mathcal{P}_k$ to each source complex $\nu_k$.
 Recall that complexes $\nu_k\in \mathcal{C}$ are written as non-negative integer linear combinations of species, represented as vectors in $\Z_{\geq 0}^N$, with

 By noncompetitivity, this source complex is the reactant in a unique reaction $ \nu_k \to \nu'_k$, where:

 The alphabet of processor $\mathcal{P}_k$ is $\mathcal{A}_k = U_k $ and the different alphabets are finite and disjoint by construction.